|

 List the countries bordering D (uses English names but know the German ones)

-List the countries bordering CH (use English names)
+List the countries bordering CH (uses English names but know the German

 Click the correct